jlenz27/PierresBakery/README.md

 * _Open your terminal and navigate to PierreBakery directory_
 * _In the Command Line run dotnet restore_
 * _In the Command Line run dotnet run to run the application_
+* _In your terminal navigate to PierreBakery.Tests and run dotnet test to see the tests of the program_

 ## Known Bugs